Reggie Bennett

 Reggie Bennett (born January 24, 1961) is an American former professional wrestler.
-She is best known for her work in joshi puroresu organizations such as All Japan Women's Pro-Wrestling.
+She is best known for her work in LPWA and in joshi puroresu organizations such as All Japan Women's Pro-Wrestling.

 Professional wrestling career

 Early career (1986–1993)

 Bennett began wrestling on the Californian independent circuit in 1986, primarily for the Independent Wrestling Federation, where she won the promotion's Women's Championship three times.
 Soon after, she was signed to the Ladies Professional Wrestling Association.
 Bennett participated in the LPWA Japan Title tournament during the February 23, 1992 pay-per-view LPWA Super Ladies Showdown, where she lost by disqualification in the semi-final round.

 All Japan Women's Pro-Wrestling (1993–1996)

 Bennett signed with All Japan Women's Pro-Wrestling in 1994 and competed there for several years.
 Bennett faced Chigusa Nagayo at the Big Egg Wrestling Universe show at the Tokyo Dome on November 20, 1994.
 She won the IWA World Women's Championship on May 15, 1995, defeating Manami Toyota.
 She lost the IWA Title later in 1995 to Takako Inoue.
 Bennett then went on to capture the All Pacific Championship by defeating Mariko Yoshida and then Kaoru Ito in a tournament on June 22, 1996, although she would again lose her title to Takako Inoue.